crystal-community/crystal-patterns/README.md

 ## Contribution

-If you found any inconsistency, want to impove existed implementation or add a new one, pull requests are welcome.
+If you found any inconsistency or a place for improvement, pull requests are welcomed.